 “Strife for perfection to achieve excellence”

-How do we measure effectiveness?
 With time.
 A simple example.
-If you produce more units than Tony, for the same time, you are being more effective.
+If you produce more units than Tony, for the same time, you are being more active.
 Then the boss is likely to keep you longer on work and give you more props.
-Were that doesn’t mean that Tony isn’t efficient per se.
-Perhaps he haven’t right, or have been distracted, or he haven’t used the best method.
-Multiples criteria overlaps here and that’s why the isn’t one solution.
-Moreover there are many for different situations.
+Where that doesn’t mean that Tony isn’t efficient per se.
+Perhaps he hasn’t right or has been distracted, or he hasn’t used the best method.
+Multiples criteria overlap here and that’s why isn’t one solution.
+Moreover, there are many for different situations.

 “If you do the right thing at the wrong time you get pain”

-PS: If you lost your key in the hash.
-Don’t dig for it, ask your roommate to make a duplicate for you. 🙂
+If you lost your key in the hash.
+Don’t dig for it, ask your roommate to duplicate for you.